Kotlin/kotlin-spec/src/kotlin.core/type-system.md

 ###### Projected type arguments

-Projected type arguments are abstract types which are used to support declaration-site variance for parametrized types, i.e., the ability to declare a type argument as *covariant* or *contravariant*.
+Projected type arguments are abstract types which are used to support declaration-site variance for parameterized types, i.e., the ability to declare a type argument as *covariant* or *contravariant*.
 The variance information is used by [subtyping][Subtyping] and for checking allowed operations on values of co- and contravariant type arguments.

 > Kotlin also supports use-site variance, which is covered in more detail [here][Use-site variance].